USD ($)

 Bus Topology Connects all devices to a single central cable.
 Small networks, simple LANs where cost-effectiveness is key.

-Ring Topology Devices are connected in a circular fashion, with data traveling in one direction.
+Ring Topology Devices are connected circularly, with data traveling in one direction.
 Applications requiring data integrity, such as token-based networks (e.g., FDDI).

 Mesh Topology Each device is interconnected, providing multiple paths for data.
 High availability environments like mobile ad hoc networks and air traffic control systems.